VishwaJaya01/secure-chat-java/README.md

 - TLS file server on port 6443
 - TLS announcement gateway (optional)
 - Embedded TLS chat server can be disabled with `tls.chat.embedded=false` when you want to showcase the standalone `chat-secure` process.
+- The standalone TLS server auto-selects the next free port if 9543 is busy.
+Make sure `tls.chat.port` in web-api matches the printed port (override via `-Dtls.chat.port=...` when launching Spring Boot).
 - HTTPS API on port 8443
 - Keystores/truststores management
 - Cipher/handshake policy